Laser Eye Surgery Consultation

 Types of Laser Eye Surgery

 Laser eye surgery is a popular option for correcting refractive errors, including myopia (nearsightedness), hyperopia (farsightedness), and astigmatism.
 Although most people think of LASIK, another popular option is PRK.
-In Canada, most procedures for laser eye surgery are based on either LASIK or PRK
+In Canada, most procedures for laser eye surgery are based on either LASIK or PRK.

-Although many laser eye surgeries seem similar, there are differences.
 A consultation is your chance to learn more about which type may benefit your vision.
 Our eye doctors at Westmount Optometrists can evaluate eye health and discuss your lifestyle to determine an appropriate option for your eyes.

+Wavefront-guided LASIK is a custom-LASIK method that bases the laser’s movements on the patient’s unique eye measurements.
 Laser-assisted in situ keratomileusis (LASIK) is the most popular choice for laser eye surgery.
-For both custom and standard LASIK, the procedure begins when the surgeon cuts a flap in the cornea.
+The procedure begins when the surgeon cuts a flap in the cornea.
 The flap is then carefully folded away.

 After the surgery, patients may temporarily experience blurry vision, which typically improves by the following day.
 Patients can return to most activities within 3 days and strenuous activity (including sports) within 4 weeks.
 Most patients fully recover within 2–3 months.